-The expenses of accommodation, basic utilities, food and other essentials, along with what you’re likely to spend on an average night out at a restaurant, cinema or theatre is listed below.
+The expenses of accommodation, basic utilities, food, and other essentials, along with what you’re likely to spend on an average night out at a restaurant, cinema or theatre are listed below.
 Don’t forget to include income tax when calculating your monthly budget (see ‘Tax’).

 Rental and sales costs of apartments and houses in numerous areas are detailed in the ‘Accommodation’ section.
 To generalize from that information, if you’re looking for family-size accommodation in central Cape Town you can expect to spend: